lyonsun/jekyll-blog/about.md

 Borned in Hunan, China.

-Located in Lahti, Finland.
+Located in Espoo, Finland.

 Lived since 1986.

 Coded since 2007.

 Workable both in front end and back end.

 Preferable with `PHP`, `Golang`, `Ruby`, `Swift` and `Javascript`.